Paul Lee (environmentalist): Non-Profit Career

 In the late 1970s, Lee introduced an environmental initiative to call for a stop to a plan to build 1,200 houses and a conference center on the Pogonip open space in Santa Cruz.
 Architect friend Mark Primack brought the idea of a "greenbelt" into a discussion with Lee, following a visit where he saw an Austrian Greenbelt.
 Lee and Primack began their efforts which would bring the term "greenbelt" into the Santa Cruz public discourse.
 They called the resulting ballot measure the Greenbelt Initiative, or "Measure O".
 The Greenbelt Initiative was initially set to expire in 1990.
 Its main priority was to preserve the 1,500 acres of "green" open space as undeveloped land, where the city would not be allowed to extend utilities such as roadway, sewage or waterway.
 Lee has said he was inspired to this action by similar extensive green spaces in London.

 Lee was for a time the executive director of the newly formed Herb Trade Association, and hosted several international Herb symposiums for UCSC in the backyard of his Santa Cruz home.
 These included famous herbalists such as Norman Farnsworth, Shiu Ying Hu, Rosemary Gladstar and James A. Duke.
 He is one of the founding herbalists of the American Herbalists Guild.

-Lee has given several talks at Esalen Institute.
+Lee gave several talks at Esalen Institute.
 Throughout his career, he has served as editor for various friends and scholars, including Paul Tillich and mathematician Ralph Abraham.

-He has served on a number of nonprofit corporation boards: Richard Alpert and Timothy Leary's International Federation for Internal Freedom and The Homeless Garden Project, which he founded.
+Lee served on a number of nonprofit corporation boards: Richard Alpert and Timothy Leary's International Federation for Internal Freedom and The Homeless Garden Project, which he founded.